redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/4.4-deploy-bare-metal-app/README.md

 > Something like the following might do the trick:
 > ssh -L 1881:ip-address-of-the-virtual-edge:1881 student{your-number}@edge-manager.tech-exchange.emea.redhat-workshops.com

 Further thoughts: The deployment of the application could be added to the end of our provisioning workflow as soon as a device calls home to simplify the setup and configuration process.
+We're not going to do that here, since we're about to tear it down and reprovision using a better methodology.

 ### Solutions